-From the architect.
+Text description provided by the architects.
 Built on the highest point of the Katschberg Alpline Pass, 1600 meters high, the two monolithic apartment-towers edel:weiss demonstrate an almost symbolic portal between the two provinces Salzburg and Kärnten and have been appointed to act as the new town’s landmark for today.

 Balancing a respect for Nature and Tradition, as well as the interests of the tourism industry means balancing the essential requirements.
 Building in the Alps requires a constant search for stabilisation, a constant search for new solutions to build ecologically justifiable buildings.